Abobos/Charge-Data-Service/README.md

 ### Implementation Details

-#### Pulling of Open Map API Data and Update only there are changes
+#### Pulling of Open Map API Data and Update database only when there are changes

-Since there is no dedicated API endpoint or websocket endpoint to subscribe to for updated, The implementation is achieved by implementing a task scheduler that pulls charge data every 10 seconds and checks the DateLastStatusUpdate.
-If the time is greater than the last time, the data is updated in the database.
+Since there is no dedicated API endpoint or websocket endpoint to subscribe to for update, The implementation is achieved by implementing a task scheduler that pulls charge data every 10 seconds and checking the `DateLastStatusUpdate` field.
+If the time of the `DateLastStatusUpdate` field is greater than the last update time, the data is updated in the database.
 However, this process does not happen for the first time since the database is empty.
 This happens only for subsequent calls.
+For the first time, we insert the whole data in the database.

 #### Listing the data via an endpoint